Piyushiitk24/SANKALP/CODE_OF_CONDUCT.md

-# Code of Conduct - Gamification_Quiz
+# Code of Conduct - SANKALP®

 ## Our Pledge